ak-alam/kubernetes-mastery-exercises-Hands-on/pod-autoscaling/HPA/README.md

 #### 3. Create an HPA resource for your deployment or replication controller.

-**hpa.yaml** creates an HPA against the previously created deployment.
+**hpa.yaml** file in the directory creates an HPA against the previously created deployment.
 This resource is responsible for scaling the deployment.
 We have specidifed the threshold of 50 %, which means if load on our deployment pods exceeds 50 % a new pod will be spun up.
 HPA scales the deployment between 1-10 pods as specified in the resource.
 ```sh
 apiVersion: autoscaling/v2
 kind: HorizontalPodAutoscaler